schjo480/Master_Thesis/README.md

     ```bash
     notebooks/train_val_test_split.ipynb
     ```
 - This notebook processes the raw data and splits it into training, validation, and test sets.
+There additionally is the option to split the sets based on trajectory coordinates.

-- Open the notebook and run all cells to generate the split datasets.
+- Run the notebook to generate the split datasets.

 ## Training
 To train the model, run the main_diffusion.py script with the appropriate configuration file.